bobbybudnick/SFS-Infrastructure/README.md

 will be added to here also.
 It is important to take complex information and word it in a way that is more understandable.

+1. Futility of switch redundancy
+A failover at the ethernet port level is extremely impractical for a small network.
+It is also very complicated to think about and implement.
+An enterprise grade switch with redundant internal logic and power supplies are one way.
+The use of dual ethernet and second switch for critical equipment is another way.

+2. Load balancers compared to round robin DNS
+Both technologies can be used to provide access to multiple servers.
+The load balancer can check that certain servers are up and can be on or off network.
+Round robin is DNS based and can be on or off network and is not intelligent.

+3. Load balancers compared to reverse proxy
+Reverse proxy allows for different servers for subdomains.
+Load balancer allows for multiple servers for the same resource and can bounce between.

+4. Reverse proxy compared to port forwarding
+This is new complex technology vs old simple technology.
+Instead of port forwarding subdomains are used.

+5. Load balancer disadvantages
+The load balancer itself is a single point of failure.
+Available off the shelf load balancers look very proprietary.
+The real availability problem is one of electrical and internet connection not servers.

+6. Possible things to show on monitor devices
+iftop over SSH of web or virtualization server.
+Proxmox status in the web browser.
+Etherape IDS with perhaps a text based output to accompany it.
+The output from RDP/VNC sessions.

+7. Multi server availability
+This is the case of needing redundant servers.
+Load balancer on internal network would be good here.
+CARP protocol can allow 2 servers to share an IP and load balance between them.
+Another idea is not to have server redundancy but break the load into smaller servers.
+Also see our custom CARP replacement solution provided here.

+8. NAT vs routing
+They are kind of like opposites of each other.
+NAT is multiple IP adddresses on one MAC address.
+Routing is multiple MAC addresses and IP addresses on one interface.

+9. VLAN vs subnet
+VLANs are layer 2 network segmentation.
+Subnets are layer 3 network segmentation.

+10. Software defined WAN
+Mostly concerns connection between remote sites within a company.
+Going away from switched circuits to using business cable/DSL/fiber.
+Comes from DMVPN/IWAN traditionally.
+Performance issues can be challenging with these older solutions.
+Takes logic away from processors in the routers and moves it to other computers.
+The logic referred to is also called the control plane.
+The other computers are sometimes running as a VM on a server in a datacenter.
+Seems like corporate version of replacing home routers with a PFsense computer.
+Can use really high performance hardware with routing now and also scale easily.
+Routing in a sense is static because it is specified beforehand with Vsmart.
+The routing protocol between routers is called OMP and is somewhat like BGP.
+IPsec is used for the data channels between routers but no routing is exchanged.
+Most interestingly it can be used to deal with dual WAN concerns.
+The failover problem with slower backup internet being used is the concern.
+Vsmart appaware can automatically switch connections to the best WAN link.
+Vsmart can do user profiling and auto switch routes for best performance.
+This auto route switching indeed does make the network routing dynamic.
+The network routing is dynamic but in a different way.
+IPsec between routers adds a layer of encryption for extra security.
+App encryption isolation is another feature that keeps channels separate.
+Naturally there are many firewall options available with this technology.
+Obviously no advanced technologies like these in use here but good to know.

 **Instructions for Incantations**
 The amount of scripts needed to enable the required functionality was a suprise.
 In a certain way these scripts are replacing typical enterprise